You can deploy a machine on Microsoft Azure to run ArcGIS Pro. Use this client to connect to your ArcGIS Enterprise and database deployments on Azure.

 If your subscription contains any deployments, you must first filter the deployments list for desktop deployments before you can deploy a new desktop machine.
 Click Desktops next to the Show label.

-- Click next to proceed to Image and Domain Options.
+- Click next to proceed to Image Options.

 - Create a resource group for your site.
 Click the add + button.